A specialist is a man who knows more and more about less and less.

 - Configuration management

-Occasionally, members of the Shared Services group may choose to operate as a single team.
-When so doing, they iterate on the same cadence as the ARTs and perform Iteration planning and demo and retro activities, just as the Agile development teams do.
+Occasionally, members of Shared Services may choose to operate as a single team.
+In that case, they would iterate on the same cadence as the ARTs and work like any other Agile team.

 Maintain Specialized Training

-Because technical shared resources are highly specialized (as opposed to the generalized specialists of an Agile Team), their skills must be continuously refined to keep up with advancements in their respective fields.
+Because shared technical resources are highly specialized (as opposed to the generalized specialists of an Agile team), their skills must be continuously refined to keep up with advancements in their respective fields.
+Shared Services should receive training with the Agile teams during the ART launch.

 Periodically Embed in Agile Teams

-In order to better help an Agile Team that requires either sustained or transitional special expertise, Shared Services personnel may also be embedded with development teams for short periods of time.
-There they have the benefit of experiencing daily life on an Agile Team.
-This helps develop an appreciation for the Agile Team dynamic, as well as an understanding of the speed of development and the quality of the product being produced.
-It also accelerates the larger dynamic of teams of teams that, only acting together, can deliver Enterprise value.
+Supporting Agile teams requires either sustained or transitional specialty expertise.
+Shared Services personnel may temporarily become part of an Agile team for short periods of time.
+In this case, they have the benefit of experiencing the Agile dynamic, as well as an understanding of the speed of development and the quality of the product produced.
+It also accelerates the larger teams-of-Agile-teams dynamic that—only by acting together—can deliver Enterprise value.
+Also, being embedded for short periods of time, enables transfer of knowledge, reducing the trains dependence on specialized skills.

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.